rostools/guides/workshops.md

     group chat that supports easy communication.

 ## Before the course

+-   The function `r3admin::admin_create_planning_issue()` in the r3admin
+    package creates an issue to help manage the course.
+Check the r3admin package for documentation on it.

 -   Setup the course R Project beforehand so that the instructors can use it.
 Create as a Git repo and push up to GitHub, so instructors